A place to grow your relationship with God

 “Mom”, Joy asked, “how far are we from home?”
 About 2 miles.
 Surprisingly the call goes through.
 Grandma and Grandpa were so worried.
 After the call, dad came into the room.
 He said, “we are out of deep water.”
 We were all happy to Hear that.

-The next morning Joy, Mark, Mom, Dad, Tom, Joseph, and I were so happy to walk on dry land.
+The next morning Joy, Danny, Mark, Mom, Dad, Tom, Joseph, and I were so happy to walk on dry land.

 A work of fiction written by Bell